Drew Parrish

-Andrew Patrick Parrish (born December 8, 1997) is an American professional baseball pitcher in the Cincinnati Reds organization.
+Andrew Patrick Parrish (born December 8, 1997) is an American professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.

 Amateur career

 Parrish attended Rockledge High School in Rockledge, Florida, and Florida State University, where he played college baseball for the Florida State Seminoles.

 Professional career

 Kansas City Royals

 The Kansas City Royals selected Parrish in the eighth round, with the 229th overall selection, of the 2019 Major League Baseball draft, and he signed with the Royals.
 Parrish made his professional debut with the rookie–level Burlington Royals, and posted a 2.52 ERA across 9 appearances.

 Parrish did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Parrish began the 2021 season with the High–A Quad Cities River Bandits, and was promoted to the Double–A Northwest Arkansas Naturals during the season.
 In 22 games (18 starts) between the two affiliates, he accumulated a 6–4 record and 2.83 ERA with 118 strikeouts in 98 2/3 innings pitched.
 In May 2021, Parrish was named to the roster of the United States national baseball team for the Americas qualifying tournament for the 2020 Summer Olympics.
 He was not included on the roster for the Olympics.

 Parrish began the 2022 season with Northwest Arkansas and was promoted to the Triple–A Omaha Storm Chasers in June.
 In 27 games (25 starts) between the two clubs, he registered a combined 7–11 record and 4.13 ERA with 99 strikeouts in 128 2/3 innings pitched.
 In 2023, Parrish made 28 appearances (24 starts) split between Northwest Arkansas and Omaha, but struggled to a 7–8 record and 6.54 ERA with 96 strikeouts in 117.0 innings of work.
 On September 26, 2023, Parrish was released by the Royals organization.